Lara Levine, MOT, OTR/L

 A majority of my OT career was spent as a lead therapist for Advanced Pediatric Therapies (APT), an outpatient clinic in Portland, Oregon.
 I have a specialized certificate from the University of Southern California in working with children with sensory integration differences.
 I have advanced training working with children who have experienced trauma and I always use a strength-based approach.
 My work is guided by anti-racist principals and use a strong neuro-diversity lens.

 I am currently working for Portland Public Schools in a specialized mental health program (DART) for our students who are being supported by our community mental health partners in day or residential treatment.
 In this role, I serve students who have Individual Educational Plans (IEP) with OT services.
 I also coordinate the Social Emotional Learning for the DART schools.
+In my spare time I am working on my doctorate in OT:)

 It is a true joy to work with children and families; they are my greatest teachers.